matthewgallant/zash/README.md

 ## To Do

 - Implement dynamic text buffer
-- Properly handle backspaces (not insert a space)
+- Load file contents if an existing file is supplied
-- Handle cursor positioning like normal text editor
+- Handle character deletions correctly
-- Change window switching key (esc is too slow)
 - Add command status to about section
 - Scroll lines if window length exceeded
 - Scroll columns if window width exceeded
-- Load file contents if an existing file is supplied
-- Handle UTF-8 encoding

-## Down the Road

-- Syntax highlighting
-- Plugins